-Many people are being tested for Covid-19.
-They often have to wait a couple of days for the results.
-I know that this is hard.
+Originally, when people were tested for Covid-19, they had to wait several days for the results.
+I know that this was hard.
 Or maybe you have to wait for the results of a biopsy or some other medical test.
 It is equally hard to wait for good things.
 For children, the longest night of the year is the night before Christmas.